Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 From an economic point of view, our findings indicate a high sensitivity on the parameter $\gamma$ in \eqref{eq::controlled}.
 As shown in Figure \ref{fig:C_L_alpha_15}, for a certain value of $\gamma$ and in a regime where $\alpha$ triggers jump discontinuities in the uncontrolled regime, the optimal control strategy switches from not avoiding a jump to avoiding a jump.
 Moreover, our numerical experiments suggest that it is not possible to vary the capital injection to control the \emph{size} of the jump continuously, since the possible jump size is restricted by the physical jump constraint \eqref{physical}.
 Viewed differently, a large systemic event can happen if the central agent withdraws a small amount of capital from a scenario without jumps.
-We find similar results also in the linear-quadratic situation with regard to the parametrisation of the terminal cost.
-There also the potential occurrence of systemic events can depend in a highly sensitive way on the corresponding parameter, which is visible from the jump discontinuity in Figure \ref{fig:cost_loss_a}.

-Summarizing, the main contributions of the present paper are as follows: \begin{itemize} \item We show convergence of the system with $N$ agents to the mean-field limit (see Section \ref{sec:convergence}), including well-posedness of the central agent's optimisation problem, i.e.\ the existence of unique minimal solutions to the Stefan problem for any suitably regular control process and the existence of an optimal control which minimises \eqref{eq::controlled}.
+Summarizing, the main contributions of the present paper are as follows: \begin{itemize} \item We show convergence of the system with $N$ agents to the mean-field limit (see Section \ref{sec:convergence}), including well-posedness of the central agent's optimisation problem, i.e.\ the existence of unique minimal solutions to the Stefan problem as given by \eqref{eq::controlled}-\eqref{eq::controlled2} for any suitably regular control process $\beta$ and the existence of an optimal control which minimises \eqref{eq::objective}.

-\item We provide a formal derivation of the coupled optimality system of forward and backward PDEs satisfied by the density of the equity value process and the central agent's value function, respectively, and propose a numerical scheme (see Section~\ref{sec:3}). \item We analyse by way of detailed numerical studies the structure of the central agent's optimal strategy in different market environments, and the minimal losses that are attained under optimal strategies with varying cost (see also Section \ref{sec:3}). \item We examine a variant where the central agent minimises a quadratic target with terminal costs depending on the final state of the equity process.
-In this case we are able to derive a semi-analytic solution which we analyse also numerically (see Section \ref{sec:4}). \end{itemize}
+\item We propose a numerical scheme (see Section~\ref{sec:3a}) based on policy gradient iteration, where the gradient is computed via coupled forward and backward PDEs satisfied by the density of a regularized version of the equity value process and a decoupling field corresponding to an adjoint process, respectively. \item We analyse by way of detailed numerical studies the structure of the central agent's optimal strategy in different market environments, and the minimal losses that are attained under optimal strategies with varying cost (see also Section \ref{sec:3a}). \end{itemize}